FLOAT OUR CALM WINTER WATERS…

 4) Waterproof gloves to the middle of your arm are a necessity, (similar to a heavy snowboarding or skiing glove) as you cannot avoid your hands getting wet with constant contact with your paddle (this is especially true for kayak paddles).

-During all four seasons of the year, Manistee offers plenty to explore in the great outdoors, and winter is no exception.
-Ranked one of the top 100 best outdoor recreation areas in the nation by Outdoor Life, Manistee County provides endless ways to explore the great outdoors when the snow flies.
+As the weather warms up in Manistee County, we start planning for Spring and Summer!
+During all four seasons of the year, Manistee offers plenty to explore in the great outdoors.
+Ranked one of the top 100 best outdoor recreation areas in the nation by Outdoor Life, Manistee County provides endless ways to explore the great outdoors.
+We can't wait to see you!

-Get ready for Winter in Northern Michigan!
-Access maps, insider tips, and local stories focusing on snowmobiling, cross-country skiing, snowshoeing, paddling & more!
-There is so much do to and experience in winter, we recommend you pick up a free guide now and start planning!
+Get ready for your #MyManistee getaway!
+Access maps, insider tips, and local stories focusing on trails, beaches, good eats, entertainment, paddling & more!
+There is so much do to and experience in Manistee County, we recommend you pick up a free guide now and start planning!